kitty-panics/markdown/docs/Rules-CN.md

 Note: this rule will fire if either side of the heading contains multiple spaces.

+Rationale: Extra space has no purpose and does not affect the rendering of content.

 <a name="md022"></a>

 ## MD022 - Headings should be surrounded by blank lines